HowardEdidin/Mini-Connectathon/Setup.md

 **Zulip will be used for group chat**.
 Please register at https://chat.fhir.org/register/

+Subscribe to the **Connectathon Mgmt** stream to be able to see the 'Mini Connectathon…’ Track specific conversations

 You will be able to use your browser.

+There is a desktop appplication available for download.
+However, I discovered that it is difficult to view on 1920 x 1080 monitors.

 ----------
 Ports 80 and 443 must be open in the firewall on your laptop.